Silk (2006 film): Plot

 In Taipei, a team of ghost hunters pay a freelance camera man to photograph places looking for paranormal activity.
 From the sounds of things, previous attempts have been unsuccessful.
-The camera man is taking his pictures and this time captures a picture of a boy in a seemingly empty room.
+The cameraman is taking his pictures and this time captures a picture of a boy in a seemingly empty room.
 The team of ghost hunters are thrilled and take it upon themselves to further investigate.

 They bring a police officer, a sharp shooter and a lip reader for further help in their investigation for further study of the ghost.
-The officer has a sick mother who is in the state of coma and has a decaying body.
+The officer has a sick mother who is in a coma and has a deteriorating body.
 Though the officer refuses to offer help in the initial stages, he accepts the case due to curiosity.
-On the other side the director of this entire program calls the team to give up their research as it seems worthless and is costly to the Japanese government.
+The director of the program calls the team to give up their research as it seems worthless and is costly to the Japanese government.
 The team reveals a magnetic cube which can split itself and capture energy of any form.
 Its capacity to hold energy is such that it can withstand the force of gravity and float in air.
-The director obviously agrees to offer further support.
+The director agrees to offer further support.
 It is further revealed that the walls of the room of the captured ghost are packed with thousands of such cubes to obstruct the movement of the ghost boy.

 The inclusion of a police officer angers one of the teammates who decides to take revenge on the team.
 She steps into the room of the captured ghost and sprays an energy synchronizer which allows her to capture the ghost inside her pocket.
 The team which arrives later is shocked at the missing ghost and demands she tells the truth.
 In the meantime, the ghost escapes from her pocket and kills her.
 Her soul appears for a short span of time and vanishes.

 Further observation reveals that the captured ghost follows a fixed pattern of activities like staring out of the window and trying to walk through a door at a particular time.
 This causes the team to set the ghost boy free into the open world to trace his activities.
-The police officer follows the boy to his school which apparently was the place of his suicide.
+The police officer follows the boy to his school which apparently was the place of his death.
 The ghost boy was also found to leave a trace of silk strands along his foot steps.